Advanced Academic English for Graduate Students

 In general, an F-1 (student visa) is required for study in the US.
 International applicants are required to request an I-20 for the American Language Program (not the Master's program) in order to obtain the F-1 visa and must enroll in a full-time program (18 hours or more per week).

 All international students taking Advanced Academic English for Graduate Students must have an I-20 issued by the ALP.
-At the end of the summer, we will transfer your I-20 from the ALP to the International Students & Scholars Office (ISSO) so that you can begin your studies in your Master's program.
+At the end of the Fall, we will transfer your I-20 from the ALP to the International Students & Scholars Office (ISSO) so that you can begin your studies in your Master's program.

 If you are already holding an F-1 visa and attending another school you must also transfer your SEVIS record from your current school to the ALP.
 Please speak with your advisor at your current school.